 Acceptance of Bids for Recyclable Materials

-Garrett County Department of Solid Waste and Recycling will be accepting bids for the purchase of recycled materials by a deadline date of the seventh (7th) of each month, 4:00 p.m. (local time).
-If bids are not received by the seventh (7th) of each month, 4:00 p.m. (local time),even if the seventh (7th) of the month is on a Saturday, Sunday or holiday, the bids will not be accepted for participation that month.
+Garrett County Department of Solid Waste and Recycling accepts bids for the purchase of recycled materials by a deadline date of the seventh (7th) of each month, 4:00 p.m. (local Eastern time).
+If bids are not received by the seventh (7th) of each month, 4:00 p.m. (local Eastern time), even if the seventh (7th) of the month is on a Saturday, Sunday or holiday, the bids will not be accepted for participation that month.